Procedures for Filing a Worker’s Compensation Claim

 This fact sheet is to provide you with important information regarding work related injuries or illnesses.
 This information applies to full-time, part-time, student interns, volunteers, and hourly employees.

 If the injury/illness is a serious medical emergency, call 9-911.
-Report all non-emergency injuries or illness to your supervisor and Quyen Lenshoek at extension 2128.
+Report all non-emergency injuries or illness to your supervisor and Quyen Lenshoek at extension 2128. lf medical treatment is needed, call Company Nurse.
 If you are aware of any unsafe working conditions, inform your supervisor.
-If medical treatment is needed, you will be directed to one of the following clinics upon initial report of injury.

 All non-medical emergencies, which require ongoing treatment, in-depth medical testing or a rehabilitation program, must be authorized by your claims adjuster, at Keenan & Associates, and based upon medically evidenced based treatment guidelines.
 You have the right to be treated by a physician of your choice within the MPN (Medical Provider Network) after your initial visit.
-On-line provider directory – Provider Finder click on “Provider Finder” tab.
+On-line provider directory - Provider Finder (https://keenan.harborsys.com/NMS/NetworkSearch.aspx) click on "Provider Finder" tab.
 User ID: special, Password: access.
-Telephone provider network support – (866) 700-2168.
+Telephone provider network support - (866) 700-2168.
 Injuries which occur during the course of a medical internship program should be initially treated at the medical facility where the student is interning.
 Follow-up care is covered within the MPN (Medical Provider Network).
+You can find this information under Workers' Compensation "Forms"

-If you prefer to designate your personal physician for work-related medical treatment, you must file a “Pre-Designation Personal Physician” form with Human Resources prior to a work incurred injury/illness.
-To download this form, please go to the Paris homepage and click: Departments, HR, HR Documents, Benefits, Personal Physician Pre-Designation.
+If you prefer to designate your personal physician for work-related medical treatment, you must file a "Pre-Designation Personal Physician" form with Human Resources prior to a work incurred injury/illness.
+To download this form, please go to the Workers' Compensation "Forms" tab.

 In addition, in the event of after-hours urgent medical care, the designated facilities are: